 *14.06.13.
 Blueprint S Frame, abandoned, gastro pub (reopened as Dux Central Sept 2015) Poplar St / Ash St

-High St: One side were quake survivors Mainz & CI Cafe / Alice in Videoland.
-Across Tuam St was McKenzie Willis, undergoing restoration.
-Next door was a fire razed ghost, burnt rubble strewn across cordoned High St. Across High St was quake survivor CPIT Fashion School.
+High St: One side, I saw survivors like Mainz & CI Cafe / Alice in Videoland.
+Across Tuam St, I saw McKenzie Willis facade, undergoing restoration.
+Next door, I saw a fire-razed ruin, burnt rubble was strewn across cordoned High St. Across High St, I saw survivor CPIT Fashion School.

-Ash St ruins, Blueprint S Frame: I trekked past weedy, steel mesh fence cordoned demolition sites, filled with broken brick walls, rubble, a decapitated roof, wood & iron salvage, to Madras St. One of the demo sites, bordered by Ash St, Poplar St, Tuam St, would become 5 storey, Vodafone HQ, opened 2016, beside new Vanguard Sq.
+Ash St ruins, Blueprint South Frame: I trekked past weedy, SMF-cordoned demolition-sites filled with broken brick-walls & rubble & a decapitated roof & wood & iron salvage to Madras St. One of those demolition-sites, bordered by Ash St, Poplar St & Tuam St, would become five-storey Vodafone HQ, opened 2016, beside new Vanguard Sq.

 *14.06.13.
 Steel mesh fence cordon.
 Blueprint S Frame, Ash St abandoned bldgs.
 Front gastro pub reopened as Dux Central, Sept 2015.
 Behind bldg would be demolished for Lichfield St multi-storey carpark, opened Nov 2017